radical bodhicitta is the awakened heart and mind of justice, liberation and transformative healing.

 — tara scott-miller, founder + facilitator

 Tara Scott-Miller is the founder + facilitator of 3 Jewels Yoga — a Zen-centered contemplative community of refuge, resistance + resilience established in 2011.
 A graduate of New York University, Tara bridges her interests in cognition and behavior to the spiritual foundations of mindfulness to curate transformative sacred space dedicated to cultivating practices of justice, liberation, and healing.
-In her 13 years of teaching embodied awareness practices, Tara has hosted community-based dialogues on faith, mental health and intersectional identity for MSU’s Project 60/50; presented healing justice sessions at the Allied Media Conference; led Quaker and Buddhist communities through her intensive inquiry and discernment model for justice; and co-facilitated workshops on health equity and social justice for a local public health organization.
+In her 14 years of teaching embodied awareness practices, Tara has hosted community-based dialogues on faith, mental health and intersectional identity for MSU’s Project 60/50; presented healing justice sessions at the Allied Media Conference; led Quaker and Buddhist communities through her intensive inquiry and discernment model for justice; co-facilitated workshops on health equity and social justice for a local public health organization; help to seed the first Transformative Justice cohort in her community; and continues to develop her knowledge, capacity and skills in service of intersectional justice and abolitionist teaching.